mrpatzsch/mean-blueprint/README.md

   }
 </pre>
 <p>The change might look small, but makes things easier tasks much easier to edit, especially once the gulp helper methods .series and .parallel are taken into account.
 And again, it just is much more readable.</p>
 <p>Next I need to install the various gulp libraries I plan on using.
 Since, as I said before, I am planning on writing .scsss files, I'll make use of 'gulp-ruby-sass'.
-I am also going to install the usual roster of 'gulp-uglify' and 'gulp-concat', as well as 'gulp-main-bower-files' to help easily get the bower_components files.</p>
+I am also going to install the usual roster of 'gulp-uglify', 'gulp-minify-css' and 'gulp-concat', as well as 'gulp-main-bower-files' to help easily get the bower_components files and 'gulp-autoprefixer' to automatically add or remove prefixes from css files when they are needed.</p>
 <code>
   npm install gulp-main-bower-files gulp-concat gulp-ruby-sass gulp-uglify gulp-ruby-sass --save-dev
 </code>